srmds/CoreData-CRUD-Swift-5.0-example/README.md

 #### Event API

 The [Event API](https://github.com/jongensvantechniek/CoreData-CRUD-Swift-3.1-example/blob/master/CoreDataCRUD/EventAPI.swift)
-is the interface where a view controller directly communicates to.
-The Event API exposes several endpoints to a View controller to create, read, update, delete Events.
+is the interface where a viewcontroller directly communicates to.
+The Event API exposes several endpoints to a Viewcontroller to Create, Read, Update, Delete Events.

 Open up Xcode, and open the project, and open the `EventAPI.swift` file.
 Then click on `^6`, thus `control + 6`, this will open up an overview of several CRUD methods used, and click on the method of interest, to see it's implementation.